pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 Now the cluster run, let’s start with some basic setup of the cluster.

-Run the following command from one node only (the cluster takes care of broadcasting the configuration on all nodes) :
+Run the following command from one node only (the cluster takes care of broadcasting the configuration on all nodes):

 ```bash
 # pcs resource defaults migration-threshold=5
 # pcs resource defaults resource-stickiness=10
 ```

-This sets two default values for resources we create in the next chapter :
+This sets two default values for resources we create in the next chapter:

 - migration-threshold : this controls how many time the cluster tries to recover a resource on the same node before moving it on another one.
 - resource-stickiness : adds a sticky score for the resource on its current node.
 It helps avoiding a resource move back and forth between nodes where it has the same score.